 From the kitchen

-He taught us how to cook the onions until they’re dark and caramelized for more flavor.
+"We’ve also added a step we learned from our friend Pableaux Johnson, another Crescent City red bean aficionado.
+He taught us how to cook the onions until they’re dark and caramelized for more flavor."

 We like to cook our beans in the oven; it takes longer but the results are creamy and delicious.
 Use a covered pot and add 4 cups of water to 1/2 lb of beans along with a teaspoon of sea salt and 2 tablespoons of the olive oil.
 Cook in the oven at 225F for 3-4 hours or until the beans are very soft.
 If you can smell them cooking, you may need to add more water to keep them covered.